frederic-perez/AmE-dictionary/data/dictionary.md

 __plunked__ _v_
 __plurale tantum__ _n_ :dart: A plurale tantum (Latin for “plural only”) is a noun that appears only in the plural form and does not have a singular variant for referring to a single object.
 In a less strict usage of the term, it can also refer to nouns whose singular form is rarely used.
 In English pluralia tantum are frequently words which denote objects that occur or function as pairs or sets, such as spectacles, trousers, pants, scissors, clothes, electronics, bagpipes, or genitals.
 __plus__ _adj, conj, n_
-__plush__ _adj_ :six: Things that are plush are luxurious and a little over the top.
+__plush<sup>1</sup>__ _adj_ :six: Things that are plush are luxurious and a little over the top.
 A bedspread made of mink fur would be considered plush.
 Plush originally referred to a rich, soft type of fabric, and it’s now used to describe anything extravagant.
 A plush lifestyle is one only the wealthy can afford, with expensive restaurants, obedient servants, and fancy furniture.
 A plush living room is full of paintings and decorations.
 Someone who dresses in a plush way only buys the finest, most expensive clothing.
 Plush living is lavish living.
+__plush<sup>2</sup>__ _n_ _A plush booth in the bar._
 __plutocracy__ _n_ Government by the wealthy.
 __ply__ _v_ :nine::m: (plying) __1__ To carry on, pursue, or work at (a job, trade, etc). _It is the perfecting designed environment to ply his trade._ _If she wanted to ply her trade on the premises, the manager wanted a cut._ __2__ To manipulate or wield (a tool). _He was plying a broom._ __3__ To sell (goods, wares, etc), esp at a regular place. __4__ (usually foll by with) To provide (with) or subject (to) repeatedly or persistently: _he plied us with drink the whole evening; to ply a horse with a whip; he plied the speaker with questions._ __5__ (intr) To perform or work steadily or diligently: _to ply with a spade._ __6__ (Nautical Terms) (also intr) (esp of a ship) To travel regularly along (a route) or in (an area): _to ply between Dover and Calais; to ply the trade routes._
 __plywood__ _n_ :es: contrachapado, madera laminada